opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 The metrics correlation input is an $M$ x $T$ array of metrics data, where M is the number of metrics and T is the length of each individual sequence of metric values.

-When inputting metrics into the algorthim, assume the following:
+When inputting metrics into the algorithm, assume the following:

 1. For each metric, the input sequence has the same length, $T$.
 2. All input metrics should have the same corresponding set of timestamps.